Digital Nomad Life in Polis, Cyprus

 We asked people in Polis if they could share any humorous cultural blunders they commited.
 They wrote:

 "In Polis, it is considered rude to interrupt or rush someone while they are speaking.
 Cypriots value patience and politeness in conversation.
 Avoid discussing the political situation between the Greek and Turkish Cypriots, as it is a sensitive topic.
 It is considered impolite to refuse food or drink when offered by a host.
 If you have dietary restrictions, it's best to explain them in advance.
 Do not point with your finger, as it is considered rude.
 Instead, use your whole hand to gesture.
 Avoid wearing revealing clothing, especially in religious places like churches and monasteries.
 Do not take photographs inside churches or other religious sites without permission.
 Avoid public displays of affection, as they are considered inappropriate.
 Do not litter, as Cypriots take pride in their clean and beautiful environment.
 Avoid being loud or boisterous in public places, as it is considered disrespectful.
 Do not enter a room or a house without being invited, as it is considered an invasion of privacy.
 Avoid making the 'OK' sign with your hand (forming a circle with your thumb and index finger), as it is considered vulgar in Cyprus.
 Do not be surprised if a Cypriot stands close to you while talking, as personal space is less of a concern in Cyprus than in some other cultures.
 Avoid being overly punctual for social events, as it is common for Cypriots to arrive late.
 However, for business meetings, punctuality is expected.
-Do not use high-pressure tactics in negotiations, as Cypriots prefer a more relaxed, friendly approach," remarked one member in Polis.
+Do not use high-pressure tactics in negotiations, as Cypriots prefer a more relaxed, friendly approach," explained one expat living in Polis, Cyprus.

 Get Quote